Terkel in Trouble: Plot

 Terkel is a boy attending 6th grade at a secondary school together with his best friend Jason, who carries an iron pipe with him at all times.
 One day during recess, Terkel and Jason sit on a bench playing on their Game Boy.
 They are approached by a man in a green sweater who tells Terkel that he sat on a spider.
 Terkel shakes it off, saying his jeans can be easily washed.
 The man, named Gunnar (Justin in the UK dub, Dick Balsac in the US dub) introduces himself as the school's new substitute teacher and promptly leaves.
 Later during Terkel's Danish class, Gunnar walks in.
 He informs the class that the previous teacher, Yvonne, has been fatally run over by a car.
 The class cheers at the news, and Gunnar becomes the new class teacher.

 Terkel's parents Sheila and Leon get married.
-During the wedding reception, two bullies from Terkel's school, Nigeland Saki, manipulate Terkel into stealing beer for them.
+During the wedding reception, two bullies from Terkel's school, sten and Saki, manipulate Terkel into stealing beer for them.
 When Terkel's short-tempered, alcoholic and violent grand-uncle Stewart Stardust notices, he beats up the bullies.
 Sten and Saki blame Terkel, and proceed to bully him for it, for which Terkel receives little help.
 One day an overweight girl in the class, Fat Doris approaches Terkel with a love letter.
 Sten and Saki notice, and start teasing the two of them, calling them a couple.
 Terkel feels conflicted on whether to defend Dorit or to go along with the bullies.
 He goes with the latter, saying he would never "love that fat cow", and Dorit gets so upset that she commits suicide by jumping out the window on the fourth floor.
 After this incident, Sten and Saki become much closer to Terkel, with them now respecting him.
 Terkel's relationship with Jason however, becomes much more strained.
 Terkel starts receiving multiple death threats both at home and at school.
 He again receives no help, and he becomes increasingly paranoid about the world around him.